agroscope-ch/sour-rot/README.md

 ![](./Figures/Download_file_github.png)

-In poarticular all the files with format that are not natively redered or supported by github (for instance in this repository, `.html` and `.xlsx` files) cannot be visualized without first downloading it.
+In particular all the files with format that are not natively redered or supported by github (for instance in this repository, `.html` and `.xlsx` files) cannot be visualized without first downloading it.

 ## Data

 The data are described in full details in the paper and are available in the folder [`Data`](https://github.com/agroscope-ch/sour-rot/tree/master/Data).
 There are 3 different studies, each of which with a `xlsx` file.
-Some of the results (Figure 8-10) require data at the sample level of the third study, which are provided in the file [` `]
+Some of the results (Figure 8-10) require data at the sample level of the third study, which are provided in the file [`detailed_TABLE_S3.csv`].

 ## Figures